Manansala/Manansala.github.io/README.md

-## With the original artifact being a template/diagram for how this program was wanted to be run, I created the code to include all of the neccessary features.
+## With the software design and engineering original artifact being a template/diagram for how this program was wanted to be run, I created the code to include all of the neccessary features.
 I employed strategies for building collaborative environments by notaing the purpose of each section of code.
 This allows other team members to pick up from any of the coding and edit as they see fit to better the project.
 The design and notation portrays professional quality written and visual commnication which helps promote team work.
 This code design is an example of complete and efficient computing solutions for the task at hand.
 This code promotes best practices and uses proper algorithmic priniciples.
 The techniques within this project displays efficient techniques, skills and tools.
 When running this code, all of the intended uses of the program execute completely and without error.
 A security mindset is displayd as this program only functions with the proper student information.
 Without proper information, this program ceases to be effective which helps keep private information safe.

 #("-Student/Course Record Maintenance-")